 It was still windy at night, and I did not sleep as well as I hoped.
 Some slight noise, I suspected from the chain vibrating on the chain locker, kept me awake.

 The forecast called for NE wind of force 4-5.
 It was calm here and the wind was 8-13 knots from the N. It was a lovely day.
 I went ashore in the morning and walked to the village (40 minute walk) where I bought some fruit and fresh bread.
 While going ashore with the dinghy, I checked the new moorings in Katsadia.
 It seems they belong to the restaurant which is now shut.
 I will have to snorkel and check if they are secure before trusting them.

-Like yesterday, the visibility is superb.
+Like yesterday, the visibility was superb.
 Mt.
-Kerkis in Samos seems almost next door.
-Then, to the W one can see Patmos with exceptional clarity and further out Levitha, Kinaros, and Amorgos are very visible.
+Kerkis in Samos seemed almost next door.
+Then, to the W one could see Patmos with exceptional clarity and further out Levitha, Kinaros, and even Amorgos were very visible.

 By evening time more yachts had arrived.
 There were now at least 5 including Thetis.
 Most of the new arrivals were populated by Germans and had a very hard time anchoring.
 The exception was a yacht crewed by several middle aged ladies.
 She was handled exceptionally well and anchored with great ease.

 For dinner I made an omelet with the last of the fresh tomato sauce from Kalami.
 I also made a salad with Kalami tomatoes, onions, and garlic, plus feta cheese.
 It was a pleasant and quiet night.

 Thursday October 18, 2007, Day 44